j-nagar/recipes-and-ratings-analysis/README.md

-# recipes-and-ratings-analysis
+# Calorie Counter
+by Jamila Nagarwala and Mehek Gupta (jnagar@umich.edu and mehekgup@umich.edu)

 Final Project for UMich EECS 398 WN 25 using Recipes and Ratings Dataset

-by Jamila Nagarwala and Mehek Gupta (jnagar@umich.edu and mehekgup@umich.edu)

 ***Note***: If you choose a repo name and title as uninspired as the ones here, I will be quite sad.